project-mjolnir/brokkr/README.md

 ## Configuration

 A major design goal of Brokkr and the Mjolnir system is extensive, flexible and straightforward reconfiguration for different sensor networks and changing needs.
-All the system configuration is normally handled through the Mjolnir-HAMMA system config package in the standard Mjolnir config schema developed for this system (located at ~/dev/mjolnir-hamma), aside from a few high-level elements specific to each unit which all have interactive configuration commands as below.
+For example, with the UAH HAMMA2 system, all the system configuration is normally handled through the [Mjolnir-HAMMA system config package](https://github.com/hamma-dev/mjolnir-hamma/) in the standard Mjolnir config schema developed for this system, aside from a few high-level elements specific to each unit which all have interactive configuration commands as below.

-However, if local customization is needed beyond the high-level options specified here, instead of modifying the version-control-tracked system config package directly, the config system built for this is fully hierarchical and all settings can be fully overridden via the corresponding local config in ~/.config/brokkr/hamma
+However, if local customization is needed beyond the high-level options specified here, instead of modifying the version-control-tracked system config package directly, the config system built for this is fully hierarchical and all settings can be fully overridden via the corresponding local config in ``~/.config/brokkr/SYSTEM_NAME``.
 Brokkr fully supports configuration, logging, operation and output of any number of Mjolnir systems simultaneously, all on the same Pi.

 Configuration files are located under the XDG-standard ``~/.config/brokkr`` directory in the ini-like [TOML](https://github.com/toml-lang/toml) format; they can be generated by running ``brokkr configure-init`` (which will not overwrite them if they already exist), and reset to defaults with ``brokkr configure-reset``.